Canadian climber rescued from 13,000-foot peak in Colorado

-DENVER Crews rescued a 19-year-old Canadian climber stranded on a ledge at 13,000 feet (3,940 meters) in a rugged part of Rocky Mountain National Park in Colorado, a park official said on Wednesday.
+DENVER May 28 Crews rescued a 19-year-old Canadian climber stranded on a ledge at 13,000 feet (3,940 metres) in a rugged part of Rocky Mountain National Park in Colorado, a park official said on Wednesday.

 The climber, identified as Samuel Frappier of Quebec, had been in an "extremely precarious" perch on Longs Peak, about 60 miles (97 km) northwest of Denver, before rangers reached him, park spokeswoman Kyle Patterson said.